 By Kathryn Weber

 There are five elements at the foundation of feng shui, and understanding them is key in feng shui.
 This knowledge helps you control the feng shui in your home and office.
-Understanding the five elements is an essential part of building the good energy in your home and controlling the negative energy — so learning about the five elements is an important investment of your feng shui time.
+Understanding the five elements is an essential part of building the good energy in your home and controlling the negative energy — so learning about the five elements, or Five Element Theory, is an important investment of your feng shui time.

 The way these elements interact with one another can either create harmony or disharmony.
 That’s because the elements correspond to one another differently.
 There are three ways in which the elements respond to one another: 1) Generating or productive, 2) exhaustive or reducing, and, 3) destructive.
 In a generating cycle, the elements enhance one another.
 For instance, water makes plants grow.
 Therefore, the water element enhances the wood element.